Free Willy: Plot

-Park owner Dial sees the talent Jesse and Willy have together in hopes of finally making money from Willy who has thus far been a costly venture for him.
-On opening day, however, Willy refuses to perform due to being antagonized.
-Jesse, unable to get him to do tricks while dealing with pressure from spectators, tearfully storms off and plans to find his mother.
+Park owner Dial sees Jesse and Willy's talent in hopes of finally making money from the orca, who has thus far been a costly venture for him.
+On opening day, however, he refuses to perform due to being antagonized by children in the observation area.
+Jesse, unable to get him to do tricks while dealing with pressure from spectators except the Greenwoods and Dwight, tearfully storms off.
 Willy cracks the tank with his stress-induced rage, having had enough of the children's constant banging.
-Later that night, Jesse says farewell but notices Willy's family calling to him from the outside and realizes how miserable he is in captivity after discovering their voices responding to Willy's cry.
-The discovery is cut short when Jesse spots Wade and several colleagues sneaking into the observation area to deliberately damage the tank enough that the water will gradually leak out and kill Willy, allowing them to cash in on $1,000,000 of insurance.
+Jesse plans to find his mother despite Dwight affirming that she does not want him.
+He sneaks out to stop by the tank to say goodbye to Willy.
+Before leaving, something responds to Willy's calling again.
+Jesse follows the responses and realizes Willy is communicating with his pod.
+The discovery is interrupted when park manager Wade and some colleagues sneak into the observation area to deliberately damage the spot where Willy smashed the tank so that the water will leak out.

-After Randolph reveals Dial's plan, Jesse hatches an idea to free Willy and also recruited Rae.
-They steal Glen's truck, then use the forklift to load Willy onto a trailer attached to the truck and tow him to Dawson's Marina.
-Dial launches a search after Wade called him about Willy being stolen.
-Jesse, Randolph, and Rae try to stay on the back roads to avoid being spotted, but eventually get stuck in the mud.

-With Randolph and Rae unable to move the trailer, Jesse calls Glen and Annie using a CB radio in the truck.
-Glen and Annie show up and help free the truck, and continue while making a stop at a car wash.
-Once at the marina, Dial is already there, having figured out their path.
-Glen smashes through the gate, turns the truck around and backs Willy into the water.
+Randolph explains to Jesse that Dial plans to kill Willy and collect the million-dollar insurance.
+Jesse hatches a plan to return him to the ocean, with Randolph and Rae joining in.
+They use a forklift to transport Willy from tank to Glen's pickup truck Jesse and Randolph stole.
+Dial launches a search when he is informed by Wade about Willy.
+When the truck gets stuck in the mud on Old Forest Road, Jesse uses the truck's CB radio to call Glen and Annie for help.
+Both of them arrive and Glen is reluctant to assist but relents when Jesse pleads with him.
+After a brief stop at a car wash to wet Willy more, Glen drives the truck to Dawson's Marina, where Dial, Wade, and their men have assembled at the gates to halt them.
+Glen's truck smashes through the gate and backs Willy into the water.

-Willy is finally released but does not immediately move, seemingly having been on dry land for too long.
-Wade and the confederates attempt to interfere, but the group holds them off long enough for Willy to swim away.
-With Jesse's encouragement, Willy finally begins to swim.
-Before he can make it, however, two of Dial's whaling ships seal off the marina.
-Jesse runs towards the breakwater, calling for Willy to follow him, and drawing him away from the nets.
-Jesse goes to the edge and signals to Willy that if he makes the jump, he will be free.
-Jesse says a tearful goodbye, but pulls himself together and goes back to the top.
-He recites a Haida prayer Randolph had taught him through the story of Natselane, before giving Willy the signal.
-Willy finally makes the jump over the breakwater and lands in the ocean on the other side, free to return to his family, while a dismayed Dial and Wade can only watch.
-Jesse thanks Glen and Annie as Willy calls out to Jesse in the distance.
+After a struggle with Dial's men and Wade, Willy manages to swim away, but two of Dial's whaling ships seal off the marina.
+Jesse runs toward the breakwater and encourages Willy to follow him and jump over.
+On the breakwater, Jesse recites a Haida prayer Randolph had taught him through the story of Natsilane, before giving Willy the signal to jump.
+Willy makes the jump over and lands in the ocean on the other side, free to return to his pod, while a dismayed Dial and Wade can only watch.
+Jesse thanks and hugs Glen and Annie as Willy calls out to him in the distance.